 Conclusion: the role of quality

-In many ways, the quality challenges in American healthcare are similar to those affecting many modern businesses.
+In many ways, the quality challenges in the US healthcare system are similar to those affecting many modern businesses.
 Disconnected siloes, leaky processes, limited use of digital systems and failing to place customer needs front and centre all hamper the delivery of effective healthcare quality in the US.
-How Joe Biden responds to the problems with the US healthcare system will be a key barometer of his next 4 years in the White House.
+Joe Biden's healthcare plan will be a key barometer of his next 4 years in the White House.